way5/fbcp-X/doc/README.md

 The following build options are general to all displays and Pi boards, they further customize the build:

-- `-GPIO_TFT_BACKLIGHT=<pin>`: If set, enables fbcp-ili9341 to control the display backlight in the given backlight pin.
+- `-DBACKLIGHT_CONTROL=ON`: If set, enables fbcp-ili9341 to control the display backlight in the given backlight pin.
 The display will go to sleep after a period of inactivity on the screen.
 If not, backlight is not touched.
 - `-DDISPLAY_CROPPED_INSTEAD_OF_SCALING=ON`: If set, and source video frame is larger than the SPI display video resolution, the source video is presented on the SPI display by cropping out parts of it in all directions, instead of scaling to fit.
 - `-DDISPLAY_BREAK_ASPECT_RATIO_WHEN_SCALING=ON`: When scaling source video to SPI display, scaling is performed by default following aspect ratio, adding letterboxes/pillarboxes as needed.
 If this is set, the stretching is performed breaking aspect ratio.
 - `-DSTATISTICS=number`: Specifies the level of overlay statistics to show on screen.
 0: disabled, 1: enabled, 2: enabled, and show frame rate interval graph as well.
 Default value is 1 (enabled).